Tea-cup-a/Limenotheosis/2. Glossary/Damage (Trauma) WIP.md

 	- Erasure: all injuries and afflictions upon the body and mind.
 Defects, damages, conditions and scars all belong in this category.
 	- Denial: all identity-related trauma, forcing you to confront your identity and risk losing parts of yourself.
 ##### In Game:
-During the game, there are sometimes costly actions
+During the game, there are sometimes consequences associated with player action, specifically if the actions fail.
+These consequences via failure will result in Damage (Trauma) determined by the GM.
+It is influenced by the situation, the action, and will immediately fall upon the character.

-Each remaining cost contributes to these consequences and fills up a gauge before disaster falls.
-At 1, 2, or 3 costs in each consequence, disaster looms over you.
-Once the last cost point tips the gauge over, consequence falls accordingly.
+Another way for characters to receive consequences are if players decide to succeed at a cost.
+Each cost fills up a gauge before resulting in Damage (Trauma).
+At 1, 2, or 3 costs, the consequences only looms over you.
+The last cost tips the gauge over, and results in Damage.

+Mechanically, Damage and Trauma looks like this:
 - Sublimation: Immediately gain an omen, elaborated further below.
 - Crystallization: Lose humanity equal to the current Divinity Tier.
 - Erasure: Gain an injury or condition, forcing additional circumstantial die.